Madmegsox1/Totem-texture-maker/README.md

 # Totem-texture-maker
-grabs your skin and then creates a 1.12.2 totem texture!
+Grabs your skin and then creates a 1.12.2 totem texture!

-i hade to remove the consel as the code was out dated and buggy
+I hade to remove the consel as the code was out dated and buggy

 ## INCSTRUCTIONS:

+### OFFLINE MODE:

--clone the repository
+- clone the repository

--Move your skin into the folder called tot_build
+- Move your skin into the folder called tot_build

--run the totskinmaker.exe
+- run the totskinmaker.exe

--then input the name of the skin file (it has to have .png on the end) - alternatively you can put the hole file dir
+- then input the name of the skin file (it has to have .png on the end) - alternatively you can put the hole file dir

--then choose if your skin in slim or normal
+- then choose if your skin in slim or normal

--then check the folder where you put your skin in are there should be a new file called totem.png
+- then check the folder where you put your skin in are there should be a new file called totem.png

+### ONLINE MODE:
+- To use the new API you will need to be connected to the internet
+- then click on ONLINE
+- then enter your username or UUID(UUID is preferred)
+- then click go
+- now if you look in the folder the .exe is in then you will see the totem texture!

 ![Alt text](https://i.ibb.co/gdm91n2/aaaaaa.png)